QuantumBits/HighFrequencyShitStonks/README.md

 - Buy Emoji From Another
 - Sell Emoji To Another
     - You can sell any excess inventory you may have lying around
-    - Can sell to corporations or players directly (players use their direct-from-the-seller inventory FIRST instead of buying from a corporation on the fly.
-No upkeep!)
+    - Can sell to corporations directly (for messages/reactions, they use their own inventory FIRST before buying from a corporation on the fly!)
-    - #!
-CAN SET PRICE OF THESE EMOJI, AND LOWEST AVAILABLE PRICE WILL BE TAKEN WHEN SOMEONE USES AN EMOJI
-    - #!
-IF NONE OF THAT EMOJI EXIST IN ANY CORPORATION'S INVENTORY, THEN THAT EMOJI IS FREE
+    - IF NONE OF THAT EMOJI EXIST IN ANY CORPORATION'S INVENTORY, THEN THAT EMOJI IS FREE

 ## Intellectual Property Rights

 - If someone creates a new emoji, they have a ONE WEEK MONOPOLY on that new emoji's manufacture!
+- And maybe a free level of "corporate research"?

 ## Bankruptcy